ejuneau/CYOA/README.md

-# CYOA
+# Password Guesser Game
-A proof-of-concept Choose Your Own Adventure Game written in C++
+A fun little game made for my brother that has you guess the correct password, with sentient AI.
+Written in C++.